christianhelle/christianhelle.github.io/_posts/2023/2023-03-19-publish-vsmac-extensions-using-github-actions.md

 git push -u origin main
 ```

-Now that we have a repository, we need to [Create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token?WT.mc_id=DT-MVP-5004822) and give it access to push commits to our new repository by giving the PAT the `public_repo` scope
+Now that we have a repository, we need to [Create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token?WT.mc_id=DT-MVP-5004822)

 ![](/assets/images/github-developer-settings-pat.png)

+and give it access to push commits to our new repository by giving the PAT the `public_repo` scope

 ![](/assets/images/github-pat-scope-public-repo.png)

+Copy the PAT to the clipboard as we will use this PAT

 ![](/assets/images/github-pat-copy.png)

-Copy the PAT to the clipboard as we will use this PAT and store it as a Github Actions Secret in the repository that builds the Visual Studio for Mac extension.
+Store the PAT as a Github Actions Secret in the repository that builds the Visual Studio for Mac extension.
 From the Settings page of that repo, unfold **Secrets and variables**, select **Actions**, then click on **New Repository Secret**.

 ![](/assets/images/github-actions-secret-new.png)

-Give the **Secret** a name, for example `ACTIONS_GITHUB_TOKEN` and paste the PAT that we just created
+Give the **Secret** a name, in this case `ACTIONS_GITHUB_TOKEN` and paste the PAT that we just created

 ![](/assets/images/github-actions-secret-new-save.png)